INL Bureau · Office Profiles

 Criminal Justice SME Advising

-Corrections, criminal justice, and law enforcement subject matter experts provide sector assessments, technical and operational guidance, and partner coordination — helping program offices and posts design and manage effective programs informed by deep expertise.
+Provides corrections, criminal justice, and law enforcement subject matter experts for sector assessments, technical and operational guidance, and partner coordination — helping program offices and posts design and manage effective programs informed by deep expertise.

 📊